PostigoIP/ONT2-16S/README.md

 8. **Further BLAST Search**: The consensus sequence is subjected to another BLAST search against the 16S NCBI database.
 This step helps to validate and provide additional information about the consensus sequence.

 The pipeline generates reports containing information on the BLAST results and quality control.
-These reports undergo thorough assessment to determine the hits, which are sequences that meet specific criteria.
-The criteria include a BLAST identity match over 98%, 16S bacterial gene coverage of more than 600 nucleotides, a Phred score above 30 over at least 60% of the 16S consensus sequence, and a barcode score surpassing 85.9.
+These reports can be used to determine the hits, which are sequences that meet specific criteria.
+The criteria we normally use include a **BLAST identity match over 98%, 16S bacterial gene coverage of more than 600 nucleotides, a Phred score above 30 over at least 60% of the 16S consensus sequence, and a barcode score surpassing 85.9**.

 ## Workflow diagram
 ![250423_FigureS1](https://github.com/PostigoIP/ONT2-16s/assets/91267553/1a7dc763-a3c6-4ef2-a0c3-8a162fad7a8b)